This topic describes how Zendesk administrators work with the Zendesk Agent Workspace.

 Other than enabling or disabling the workspace and mapping Chat departments to Support groups, there are no special Chat, Talk, or Support settings required to administer the agent workspace.
 For example, business rules for routing, triggers, automations, and macros that you set in Support are enforced; Chat agents receive incoming chat requests based on the settings you selected for chat routing; and, if all Talk agents are away, incoming calls continue to be queued and the values you have set for maximum queue size and maximum queue wait time are in effect.

-For Social Messaging, there are special configuration tasks for the Zendesk Agent Workspace that differ from configuration tasks for Support.
-See Social messaging tasks for administrators for details.
+For Social Messaging and Zendesk Messaging, there are special configuration tasks for the Zendesk Agent Workspace that differ from configuration tasks for Support.
+See Messaging tasks for administrators for details.

 Support tasks for administrators